 Insurers classify you according to the risk of injury in your job.
 For example an accountant is a class 1 (lowest risk) whereas a plumber is a class 4 (highest risk).
 The higher the risk, the higher your premium.

 You were expecting another “it depends” weren’t you?

-This time, hand on heart I’m saying Friends First.
+This time, hand on heart I’m saying, Aviva.
 They’ve won the Best Income Protection Product Award for the last seven years in a row; they pay more claims and they have been doing it the longest.
 Plus around 90 percent of their claimants would recommend them so they’re obviously doing something right.